Be at the heart of actionFly remote-controlled drones into enemy territory to gather vital information.

 • Familiarity with workflow orchestration frameworks (e.g. Dagster, Airflow, Argo).

-• Experience working with AWS/GCP and using its databases, compute, storage, and serverless technologies is advantageous.
+• Experience working with AWS/GCP and utilising its databases, compute, storage, and serverless technologies is a competitive advantage.

-• Comfortable working within the Linux OS ecosystem, including command line tools and scripting.
+• Comfortable working within the Linux OS ecosystem, including command line tools and bash or similar scripting.

-• Problem-solving skills, keen learning appetite, attention to detail, and strong communication skills.
+• Problem-solving skills, passion for learning, attention to detail and excellent oral and written communication skills.

 Even Better